truenas/middleware/docs/developer/frontend/setup.rst

   * ``node``
   * ``npm``

-All environemnts will require superuser or Administrator permissions for setup and development.
+All environments will require superuser or Administrator permissions for setup and development.

 FreeBSD Development Environments